 A thin stripe of fringes surrounds the Torah curtain.

-Hooks for hanging the Torah curtain appear at its upper edge.
+Hooks for hanging the Torah curtain are attached to its upper edge.

 Decoration: Brokade, Embroidered, silk threads, metal threads on cotton.